 There are currently 661 homes for sale and 132 homes for rent in Harrisburg on Realtor.com, a real estate listings website.
 According to their statistics, in February 2020, the Harrisburg housing market was a balanced real estate market, which means there was a healthy balance of buyers and sellers in the market.
-Ideally a buyer would prefer a sale to asking price ratio that’s closer to 90%.
+Ideally, a buyer would prefer a sale to asking price ratio that’s closer to 90%.
 The sellers in Harrisburg have managed to hold good leverage in these negotiations in the past month.
-On an average, they could sell homes for 98.7% of the asking price.
-A seller would always prefer scenarios which can yield a ratio of 100% or higher.
+On average, they could sell homes for 98.7% of the asking price.
+A seller would always prefer scenarios that can yield a ratio of 100% or higher.

 - In February 2020, the median list price of homes in Harrisburg was $169,900, trending up 13.3% year-over-year.

 - The median listing price per square foot was $87.

 The asking price of single-family homes in Harrisburg can start from $37,000 and can go up to $3.7M for a luxury property in an expensive neighborhood with zip code 17112.
 Linglestown has a median listing price of $220K, making it the most expensive neighborhood in Harrisburg.
 Allison Hill is the most affordable neighborhood, with a median listing price of $47,900.